Perdixky/ghostty-shader-playground/README.md

 ## Contributing Shaders

-Would you like your shader to be part of the playground collection?
 Feel free to make a pull request to add your shader in the `shaders/` directory!
 Community contributions are welcome and appreciated.